 - Has the use of your vehicle changed from Business to Personal?

-Remember: Ensuring your policies are well maintained can help you capture the true value of your insurance.
-Even the most minor change in your risks can affect your policy premium and the likelihood of being covered in the event of a claim.
+Even the most minor change in one of your risks can affect your policy premium and the likelihood of being covered in a claim.
+A well maintained insurance program will help provide suitable protection, capturing the true value of your insurance when it matters most.

 This article is not intended to be personal advice and you should not rely on it as a substitute for any form of personal advice.
 Please contact Whitbread Associates Pty Ltd ABN 69 005 490 228 License Number: 229092 trading as Whitbread Insurance Brokers for further information or refer to our website.